percona/pmm/docs/index.md

 ## :material-telescope: Discover { .title }

 Unleash the full power of your monitoring experience with PMM's amazing set of features.
-Discover how PMM can help you monitor your systems like a pro and make informed decisions.
+Discover how PMM can help you monitor your systems and make informed decisions.

 [Discover PMM :material-arrow-right:](discover-pmm/features.md){ .md-button .md-button--primary }